mainfraame/cucumber-jest/README.md

 You can inject values into your feature files using variables.

+When variable files are found and injected into a feature file has variables injected, a temporary feature file with the same name is written to the `node_modules/__temp__` folder.

 ### Use Without ENV

 Set up a file where the name matches the file you're targeting and include **.vars** in the name, eg.

 | Feature File            | Variable File                 |
 | ----------------------- | ----------------------------- |